Written by Jamie C. Martin of Simple Homeschool

 My, my–how life has changed.

 But even after I decided to give homeschooling a try–it was kind of tough to figure out HOW.
 I felt as though I was floundering in a dark wilderness without a flashlight.

 In case you’re considering homeschooling and need help getting started–I thought I’d put together an overview of links that consolidate information in one place.

 This way you can spend an hour or two reading a few articles to get a grasp on the topic.
 Then you can take it from there.

-I wrote this article for Parents.com a year ago, and it gives a quick summary of the history of homeschooling and specifics of how families make homeschooling work.
+I wrote this article for Parents.com, which gives a quick summary of the history of homeschooling and specifics of how families make homeschooling work.

 Deciding if homeschooling is right for you

-Misha wrote these excellent posts two years ago for those trying to figure out if homeschooling would be a good fit for their family.
+Misha wrote this excellent post for those trying to figure out if homeschooling would be a good fit for their family.

 Finding resources and curricula

 Another article I wrote for Parents.com, this piece gives a summary of educational philosophies, important legal details, and mentions some of the largest curriculum publishers.